-The best-case scenario is when a simple surgical procedure such as hysteroscopy works.
+The best-case scenario is when just a simple surgical procedure such as hysteroscopy is necessary.
 In these cases, the woman recovers her ability to get pregnant successfully.
 For example, this would be the most adequate treatment option in cases of uterine anomalies or uterine myomatosis.

-Also, some Assisted Reproductive Technologies (ART) like IVF or egg donation have allowed many women with uterine factor infertility have a baby with success.
+Also, some Assisted Reproductive Technologies (ART) like IVF or egg donation have allowed many women with uterine factor infertility to successfully have a baby.

 Finally, gestational surrogacy can be used as a last resort in the most severe cases.
 Patients with serious illnesses, including medical contraindications to pregnancy, or even in those born without a womb, can turn out to a surrogate to have a baby.

 The regulations governing surrogacy vary by state.
 In other words, it is not legal in all 50 US states.
 Some intended parents decide to pursue surrogacy abroad, which is another plausible option.
 In case you are interested in international surrogacy, click here: International Surrogacy – Laws & Options for Surrogacy Abroad.